atishay/vscode-allautocomplete/README.md

 * `AllAutocomplete.excludeFiles`: Glob pattern for files to exclude from autocomplete search.
 * `AllAutocomplete.languageWhitespace`: Regex for splitting whitespace (Language specific).
 Specify as a map with a language ID and regex.

+## Needs Suggestions
+If you feel that the whitespace splitter is wrong in some language, please report a github issue or better a pull request with the correct regex in package.json.

 ## Known Issues

 ### Markdown support